The Belgravia Centre Blog

 According to the Belgravia Centre’s senior trichologist, Leonora Doclis, while these herbs can help make hair healthier, they will not generate hair growth or prevent hair loss.

-Hair Vitalics contain a lot of the same ingredients as the more expensive supplements such as Provillus and Procerin but unlike these, Hair Vitalics are not marketed as individual treatments for hair loss.
-Hair supplements and herbs can provide optimal results in hair loss stabilisation and re-growth when used alongside one or more of the proven treatments but they are not advised as an individual solution to hair loss.
+Hair Vitalics contain a lot of the same ingredients as the more expensive supplements such as Provillus and Procerin but unlike these, Hair Vitalics is not marketed as a treatment for hair loss.
+Hair supplements and herbs may help to encourage the maintenance of normal healthy hair growth but they are not advised as an standalone treatment for or solution to hair loss.